Inthegamesdk/itg-apple-sdk/README.md

 Select the SDK version

-Select the tvOS or iOS version

-In your swift files: import Inthegametv or InthegametviOS module
+In your swift files: import Inthegametv

 Package also contains ITGPlayerViewController which encapsulates player with overlay, and player adapters files that should be imported to corresponding targets if required.